kunalm2345/kunalm2345/README.md

-# Hey, I'm Kunal Mushra.
+# Hey, I'm Kunal Mishra.
 ### I'm just starting out on my indie-hacking adventure with twift.xyz and socialscri.be

 - React me on Twiter at @knlmsh and on email at kunalm@duck.com